-2.1.4 SYNC Mode
+2.1.4 Sync Mode

 It is possible to synchronize the device to an external clock source by placing an appropriate waveform on the SYNC pin.
-SYNC mode can synchronize multiple QT100 devices to each other to prevent cross-interference, or it can be used to enhance noise immunity from low frequency sources such as 50Hz or 60Hz mains signals.
+Sync mode can synchronize multiple QT100A devices to each other to prevent cross-interference, or it can be used to enhance noise immunity from low frequency sources such as 50Hz or 60Hz mains signals.

-The SYNC pin is sampled at the end of each burst.
-If the device is in Fast mode and the SYNC pin is sampled high, then the device continues to operate in Fast mode (Figure 2.2).
+The Sync pin is sampled at the end of each burst.
+If the device is in Fast mode and the Sync pin is sampled high, then the device continues to operate in Fast mode (Figure 2.2).
 If SYNC is sampled low, then the device goes to sleep.
-From then on, it will operate in SYNC mode (Figure 2.1).
-Therefore, to guarantee entry into SYNC mode the low period of the SYNC signal should be longer than the burst length (Figure 2.3).
+From then on, it will operate in Sync mode (Figure 2.1).
+Therefore, to guarantee entry into Sync mode the low period of the Sync signal should be longer than the burst length (Figure 2.3).

-However, once SYNC mode has been entered, if the SYNC signal consists of a series of short pulses (>10μs) then a burst will only occur on the leading edge of each pulse (Figure 2.4) instead of on each change of SYNC signal, as normal (Figure 2.3).
+However, once Sync mode has been entered, if the Sync signal consists of a series of short pulses (>10μs) then a burst will only occur on the falling edge of each pulse (Figure2.4).

-In SYNC mode, the device will sleep after each measurement burst (just as in LP mode) but will be awakened by a change in the SYNC signal in either direction, resulting in a new measurement burst.
-If SYNC remains unchanged for a period longer than the LP mode sleep period (about 85ms), the device will resume operation in either Fast or LP mode depending on the level of the SYNC pin (Figure 2.3).
+In Sync mode, the device will sleep after each measurement burst (just as in LP mode) but will be awakened by the falling edge of the Sync signal, resulting in a new measurement burst.
+If Sync remains unchanged for a period longer than the LP mode sleep period (about 85ms), the device will resume operation in either Fast or LP mode depending on the level of the Sync pin (Figure 2.3).

-There is no DI in SYNC mode (each touch is a detection) but the Max On-duration will depend on the time between SYNC pulses; see Sections 2.3 and 2.4.
-Recalibration timeout is a fixed number of measurements so will vary with the SYNC period.
+There is no DI in Sync mode (each touch is a detection) but the Max On-duration will depend on the time between Sync pulses; see Sections 2.3 and 2.4.
+Recalibration timeout is a fixed number of measurements so will vary with the Sync period.